guanqr/C-Course-Projects/README.md

 # C-Homework-Collection
-This is a collection  of c language course' homeworks.
+This is a collection of C language coursework.